Fostering a dog allows us to help another dog in need.

 I’m Ready, How Do I Sign Up?

-We are happy to provide you with a in order to help us get to know you, your family, and your lifestyle.
-The next step is a home visit and then you become part of our greatly appreciated foster network.
+We are happy to have a volunteer come to your home to meet with you, and bring you a foster application, to help us get to know you, your family, and your lifestyle.
+Once you application is approved you become part of our greatly appreciated foster network.
 Fostering is a wonderful way to help us save homeless pets.
-We have a foster agreement that you will receive when you receive your foster dog.
-This outlines our responsibility and yours as well.
 If your home does not work out for a particular dog we will make arrangements to find another foster home for him.
 You are never in a position of having a dog that doesn’t suit you and your family.
 We are always here for support and could not help the animals without your help.